About this book

+Life in Kumasi is more grand than anything Gloria has ever experienced.
+She joins a youth band at church and Christine has even promised to teach her to read.
 But Kumasi is also full of temptations -- the owner of a popular clothing shop encourages her to buy on credit, and the smooth-talking Dr. Kusi offers Gloria rides in his sports car.
 Eventually Gloria is betrayed by the people around her and is disillusioned by her new life.
 But in the end she decides who she can trust, and draws on her own considerable inner resources to put the bad experiences behind her.

 Adwoa Badoe is a Ghanaian-born physician, storyteller, educator, writer and African dance instructor.
 She is the author of the novel Between Sisters, as well as several picture books, including The Pot of Wisdom, illustrated by Baba Wagué Diakité and Nana’s Cold Days, illustrated by Bushra Junaid.

 - Commended CCBC Best Books for Kids & Teens, 2011